kermitt2/biblio-glutton/Readme.md

 ### Architecture

 Below is an overview of the biblio-glutton architecture.
 The biblio-glutton server manages locally high performance LMDB databases for all metadata look-up tasks (several thousand requests per second with multiple threads).
 For the costly metadata matching tasks, an Elasticsearch cluster is used.
-For scaling this sort of queries, simply add more nodes in this elasticsearch cluster, keepping a single biblio-glutton server instance.
+For scaling this sort of queries, simply add more nodes in this Elasticsearch cluster, keeping a single biblio-glutton server instance.

 ![Glutton architecture](doc/glutton-architecture.png)